 Spread the word with our Action Toolkit!

-- Spread the word with social media graphics for Instagram and Facebook (Design 1, Design 2, Design 3) and Twitter (Design 1, Design 2, Design 3)
+- Share a selfie or one of these graphics with a short story about how school facilities have impacted you and your community.
+Spread the word with social media graphics for Instagram and Facebook (Design 1, Design 2, Design 3) and Twitter (Design 1, Design 2, Design 3).
+Use the hashtag #HalfPenny.

 - You can also get involved with the political campaign to pass the referendum through Duval Citizens for Better Schools.
 Opportunities include signing up to volunteer and making a financial contribution.

 - Watch the recording of the June 22 ONE by ONE call here (password 9e^NUG%8 )

 - Any questions?
 Please contact Dr. Maira Martelo at firstname.lastname@example.org.

 Kids Can't Vote, But You Can!